poluyan/PEPSGO/README.md

 git clone https://github.com/poluyan/PEPSGO
 cd PEPSGO/
 ```
- * Modify the Makefile.
+ * Modify the CMakeLists.txt.
 Set the path to the Rosetta build with the kernel and gcc versions which were used in Rosetta build:
 ```
-#
-MAIN = /path_to_Rosetta_build/rosetta_src_2019.07.60616_bundle/main
-LINUXVER = 4.20
-GCCVER = 8.2
+set( ROSETTAMAINPATH "/ssdwork/psp_builds/rosetta_src_2020.37.61417_bundle/main" )
+set( ROSETTALINUXVER "5.8" )
+set( ROSETTACPPCOMP "clang" )
+set( ROSETTACPPVER "10.0" )
+set( MVEQFDIR "${CMAKE_SOURCE_DIR}" )
 ```
- * Then compile PEPSGO from source with `make` command.
-This will generate library file `libpepsgo.so` and a file named `run.sh`.
+ * Then compile PEPSGO from source with `cmake .` and `make` commands.
+This will generate library file `libpepsgo.so` and demos presented in `bin` directory.
- * The file `run.sh` process the `input` directory and get the proper input for the program.
+ * The file `run_testX.sh` in each test process the following `input` directory and get the proper input for the program.

 ## Input files